The sweet potato plant is easy to grow and can be a great addition to any home garden.

 When you’re ready to harvest your sweet potatoes, you’ll want to take care when storing them.

-Also, if you’re not ready to use the potatoes right away, there are a few things you can do to ensure that they last as long as possible.
+Also, if you’re not ready to use the potatoes right away, there are a few things you can do to keep them as fresh as possible.

-1. Don’t wash them until you’re ready to use them.
-Wet sweet potatoes don’t store well, as the extra moisture could cause rotting.
+- Please don’t wash them until you’re ready to use them.
+Wet sweet potatoes don’t store well, as the extra moisture can cause them to rot.

-2. Store unwashed sweet potatoes in a cool, dark place in well-ventilated open containers.
+- Store unwashed sweet potatoes in a cool, dark place in well-ventilated, open containers.
 Paper bags work great!

 Where to Buy Seeds

-This section is for your potato plant neighbors.
+This section is for your potato plant companions.
 You may want to find high-quality seeds; however, remember that sweet potatoes do not grow from seeds.

-For other plants, reputable online stores like SeedsNow sell organic vegetable and herb seeds.
-But be sure to read the labels for the estimated time for germination and any other specific planting instructions.
+For other plants, reputable online stores like SeedsNow and Seed Needs sell organic vegetable and herb seeds.
+But be sure to read the labels for the estimated germination time and any other specific planting instructions.

 Takeaway

 When it comes to companion planting, sweet potatoes are not a one-size-fits-all crop.
-While different companions can help boost yields, others can actually be bad for your potato crop.
+While some companions can help boost yields, others can harm your potato crop.

-Therefore, when choosing a sweet potato neighbor, consider its purpose, the size of the plant, its effect on soil quality, and pest control.
+Therefore, when choosing a sweet potato neighbor, consider its purpose, plant size, impact on soil quality, and pest control.

 Add comment